Less Stress For the Holidays 1: Controlling Your Weight

 Portion Size Matters for Weight Control

-Thanksgiving offers people an opportunity for gluttony.
-Without excuse, they revel in gorging themselves to the point of pain and suffering.
+Thanksgiving offers an opportunity for gluttony.
+Without excuse, we revel in gorging ourselves to the point of pain and suffering.
 If you don't want to gain weight during the holidays, then it is wise to control your portion sizes.

-Maintaining portion size is not only important at Thanksgiving, but more important during the other six weeks of the holiday season.
+Maintaining portion size is not only important at Thanksgiving, but also during the remainder of the holiday season.
 One large meal won't be the end of your weight maintenance strategy.
-Many large portions over the course of two months will add pounds.
+Many large meals, treats and snacks over the course of two months will add pounds.

 You don't need to deny yourself the pleasure of holiday goodies.
 Instead of completely avoiding things you love, consider limiting your intake.